 And if they move, you probably found the problem.
 Note that the engine side remains difficult to get at, but it's worth making the effort, because if you don't have a good ground the throttle actuator system will perform erratically and intermittently.

-Now that we covered the best case scenario let’s talk about other reasons for seeing the reduced engine power message.
+Now that we covered the best case scenario let’s talk about other reasons for seeing the reduced engine power message on the instrument cluster.

 If you scan the vehicle you often find a diagnostic trouble code P1516.
 This code sets when the engine control module detects the throttle actuator reporting unreliable information.